Alaska's Changing Environment 2.0 released December 2024! Download your copy now!

 In this series, we share observations of physical and biological change in and around Alaska.
 The series is geared toward a general audience and uses plain language, graphics and photos to communicate.

-The first and namesake of the series, Alaska's Changing Environment, was released in 2019 and shares evidence of changing temperature, sea ice, glaciers, permafrost, plants, animals and oceans.
-Since that inaugural publication, regional and topical versions have been created.
-They focus on changes in the Yukon Flats, Bering Sea and wildfire.
+The first and namesake of the series, Alaska's Changing Environment, shares statewide evidence of changing temperature, sea ice, glaciers, permafrost, plants, animals and oceans.
+Since that inaugural publication in 2019, regional and topical versions have been created.
+They focus on changes in the wildfire, Arctic policy, berries, Yukon Flats and Bering Sea.

 Climate Change in Arctic Environments MOOC